ealwafai/sweater-weather/README.md

 ## Learning Goals

-* Expose an API ⭐ ⭐ ⭐
+* Expose an API that aggregates data from multiple external APIs
-* Use serializers to format JSON responses ⭐ ⭐ ⭐
+* Expose an API that requires an authentication token
-* Test API exposure ⭐ ⭐ ⭐
+* Expose an API for CRUD functionality
-* Compose advanced ActiveRecord queries to analyze information stored in SQL databases ⭐ ⭐
+* Determine completion criteria based on the needs of other developers
-* Write basic SQL statements without the assistance of an ORM ⭐
+* Research, select, and consume an API based on your needs as a developer

 ## Local Setup